 ✓ Use the words "I" and "my" to make the feedback less threatening.
 By using "you," the student may feel accused.
-For example, instead of saying, "You did not make that patient feel very comfortable," say "I think that patient may have been uncomfortable with your exam.
+For example, instead of saying, "You did not make that patient feel very comfortable," say, "I think that the patient might have been uncomfortable with your exam.
 Let's talk about ways to put patients at ease."